DascaluMihai/TundraWebTests/README.md

 In order to run the tests :

+1. Have Java installed on the computer.
-1. Please download and install IntelliJ from here : https://www.jetbrains.com/idea/download/
+2. Download and install IntelliJ from here : https://www.jetbrains.com/idea/download/
-2. Please download chromedriver for your version of browser and your operating system from here : https://chromedriver.chromium.org/downloads
+3. Download chromedriver for your version of browser and your operating system from here : https://chromedriver.chromium.org/downloads
-3. Git clone this repository : git@github.com:DascaluMihai/TundraWebTests.git
+4. Git clone this repository : git@github.com:DascaluMihai/TundraWebTests.git

 Start IntelliJ and run the **testSuite.xml** file